Ordinary modules for vertex algebras of $\mathfrak{osp}_{1|2n}$: Introduction

-The simple Lie superalgebra $\mathfrak{osp}_{1|2n}$ behaves in many respects like a simple Lie algebra.
-For example the category of finite-dimensional representations of a simple Lie superalgebra $\g$ is semisimple if and only if $\g$ is of type $\mathfrak{osp}_{1|2n}$ or a Lie algebra.
-It is thus reasonable to expect that the representation theory of affine vertex algebras of $\mathfrak{osp}_{1|2n}$ is similar to that of affine vertex algebras of simple Lie algebras.
+Given the similarity between $\mathfrak{osp}_{1|2n}$ and simple Lie algebras it is reasonable to expect that the representation theory of affine vertex algebras of $\mathfrak{osp}_{1|2n}$ is similar to that of affine vertex algebras of simple Lie algebras.
 Indeed the simple affine vertex algebra of $\mathfrak{osp}_{1|2n}$ at positive integral level $n$ is rational and lisse \cite[Theorem 7.1]{CL21}, while no other simple affine vertex superalgebra at non-zero level can be lisse \cite{GK}.
-There are quite a few interesting results on ordinary modules of affine vertex algebras at admissible levels.
-For this let $\g$ be a simple Lie algebra and $k$ an admissible level.
-Denote by $L_k(\g)$ the simple affine vertex algebra of $\g$ at level $k$ and by $\cO_k(\g)$ its category of ordinary modules.
-Then \begin{enumerate} \item $\cO_k(\g)$ is semisimple with a finite number of inequivalent simple objects \cite{Ara-adm}. \item $\cO_k(\g)$ is a braided tensor category \cite{CHY}. \item If $\g$ is simply-laced then $\cO_k(\g)$ is a fusion category \cite{C-fus}. \item $\cO_k(\g)$ is a fusion category if $\g$ is of type $B$ and if the denominator of the admissible level is $2$ \cite{CKoL}. \item If $\g$ is simply-laced, then a simple current modification of $\cO_k(\g)$ is braided tensor equivalent to a subcategory of the principal $\W$-algebra of $\g$ at level $1-h^\vee + \frac{1}{k+h^\vee}$ with $h^\vee$ the dual Coxeter number of $\g$ \cite{C-fus}. \end{enumerate} We prove analogues of all these results for $\g = \mathfrak{osp}_{1|2n}$ as well as that $\cO_k(\mathfrak{sp}_{2n})$ (for many admisible levels) is a fusion category.
+Rational and lisse are the finiteness properties that guarantee that the category of ordinary modules is a modular tensor category \cite{H-mod}.
+Another special class of levels are the admissible ones \cite{KW89} and there are quite a few interesting results on ordinary modules of affine vertex algebras at admissible levels.
+Let $\g$ be a simple, finite dimensional Lie algebra, $k$ an admissible level and $\cO_k(\g)$ the category of ordinary modules of $L_k(\g)$.
+Then \begin{enumerate} \item $\cO_k(\g)$ is semisimple with a finite number of inequivalent simple objects \cite{Ara-adm}. \item $\cO_k(\g)$ is a braided tensor category \cite{CHY}. \item If $\g$ is simply-laced then $\cO_k(\g)$ is a fusion category \cite{C-fus}. \item $\cO_k(\g)$ is a fusion category if $\g$ is of type $B$ and if the denominator of the admissible level is $2$ \cite{CKoL}. \item If $\g$ is simply-laced, then a simple current modification of $\cO_k(\g)$ is braided tensor equivalent to a subcategory of the principal $\W$-algebra of $\g$ at level $1-h^\vee + \frac{1}{k+h^\vee}$ with $h^\vee$ the dual Coxeter number of $\g$ \cite{C-fus}. \end{enumerate} $\mathcal W$-algebras are vertex algebras obtained from affine ones via quantum Hamiltonian reduction \cite{FF90, KRW}.
+We prove analogues of all these results for $\g = \mathfrak{osp}_{1|2n}$ as well as that $\cO_k(\mathfrak{sp}_{2n})$ (for many admisible levels) is a fusion category.
 The proof goes in two steps.
 First, we realize $V^k(\mathfrak{osp}_{1|2n})$ from the equivariant $\mathcal W$-algebra of $\mathfrak{sp}_{2n}$ and second, we pass to interesting rational levels and use the theory of vertex superalgebra extensions.